YizeZhang/Net_Diff/README.md

       !!!!!!!If your Windows OS is under C:\, Net_Diff may can’t read and write files under C:\.
 In this case, it is recommended to copy C:\Program Files\Net_Diff\application\ to other disk.!!!!!!!!!

+  3. Complete Full Installation

-3. Copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to the directory of Net_Diff GUI.
+    Copy C:\Program Files (x86)\GnuWin32\bin\gzip.exe to the directory of Net_Diff GUI.

 ***
-* As for the use of Net_Diff, please refer to the guide document "A guide to use Net_Diff.pdf".
+As for the use of Net_Diff, please refer to the guide document "A guide to use Net_Diff.pdf".

-* Source code is under the src branch.
+Source code is under the src branch.

 ***
 *If you have any questions or problems in using Net_Diff, please contact me: zhyize@163.com